mariusfug/idata2503-gr08/documents/design_guideline.md

 ## Typography
 As the app will remain true to modern standards, a Sans-Serif font will be used.
-Therefore, the default font used will be Proxima Nova.
+Therefore, the default font used will be Inter.

 Bold font will be used for headers, post titles and other texts to be highlighted.